 Needless to say I was horrified.
-I had not planned for this nor had I been briefed for such a situation.
+I had neither planned for this nor had I been briefed for such a situation.
 Now knowing how to respond I asked, "What?"
 I had heard her, but I was hoping she wouldn't repeat it.
-Maybe the question would buy me some time to figure out how to respond if she did.
+I guess I thought the question would buy me some time to figure out how to respond if she did.
 "Let's do a Jericho March!" she yelled.
 I am sure God saw the predicament I was in and dropped my answer in my mouth.
 "Well, if that is what God leads us to do."
 I said to her.
 I am not sure if my answer satisfied her or offended her.
 All I know is that she turned around and danced to the back of the sanctuary.
 I never saw her in that church again.
 By the way, we didn't do a Jericho March, and the rest of the service went without a hitch.

 Although at the time I was clueless how to respond to this lady, looking back now I see the wisdom in the answer God gave me.
-After leading worship for more than twenty years I have learned that there are as many opinions about how to direct a worship service as there are people.
+After leading worship for more than thirty years I have learned that there are as many opinions about how to direct a worship service as there are people.
 The calling of a worship leader is to know the direction of the Holy Spirit in any given worship service.
 The Holy Spirit is the real worship leader because he knows the mind and heart of the Father.
 It's the heart of the Father that we are after in worship.

 Joshua in his conquer of the city of Jericho didn't employ the normal procedures for capturing a city.
-Instead he did just as he was commanded by the Lord.
-It's not hard to imagine the thoughts running through the minds of the children of Israel when Joshua told them to start marching around the city (Joshua 6).
-It's also not hard to imagine the thoughts of Gideon's 300 men when he told them they were going to fight the Midianites with pitchers, lamps and ram's horns (Judges 7).
+Instead he did just as the Lord commanded him.
+It's not difficult to imagine the thoughts running through the minds of the children of Israel when Joshua told them to start marching around the city (Joshua 6).
+It's also not difficult to imagine the thoughts of Gideon's 300 men when he told them they were going to fight the Midianites with pitchers, lamps and ram's horns (Judges 7).
 Regardless of how it looked these two leaders of Israel followed God's plan and victory was accomplished.

 Being led by the Spirit was an every day occurrence in the life of Jesus.
 He always did what he saw the Father doing.
-Jesus said, Most assuredly, I say to you, the Son can do nothing of Himself, but what He sees the Father do; for whatever He does, the Son also does in like manner.
-(John 5:19-20) Jesus' willingness to be led by the Father was particularly demonstrated in his healing ministry.
+Jesus said, Truly, truly, I say to you, the Son can do nothing of his own accord, but only what he sees the Father doing.
+For whatever the Father does, that the Son does likewise.
+For the Father loves the Son and shows him all that he himself is doing.
+And greater works than these will he show him, so that you may marvel.
+(John 5:19-20)

-Jesus didn't have a predetermined technique when praying for the sick.
+Jesus' willingness to be led by the Father was particularly demonstrated in his healing ministry.
+He didn't have a predetermined technique when praying for the sick.
 His methods varied from situation to situation.
-He discerned from the Father what was needed in each case and joined himself with the Father's will.
+He discerned from the Father what was needed in each case and joined himself with the Father's will